mytbk/yais/README.md

 6. chroot to install grub
 7. generate fstab
 8. Set root password
-This script uses a text interface to lead you finishing
+This script leads you finishing these steps.
-these steps.
-When you're to go to a step, it'll be printed
-red, and you just need to press enter to do it.
+You can use it to install arch and debian.